How an Antivirus Software Works, and Why You Need to Have OneZach Inigo

 Trojans are named after its historical counterpart, it does exactly what the Trojan Horse did centuries ago, it pretends to be harmless legitimate software in order to trick the user to open the gates for other threats to harm your PC.

 Spyware is software that enables a user to obtain covert information about another’s computer activities by transmitting data covertly from their hard drive.
-This type of malware is designed to spy on users, steal their passwords, steal credit card details, and other information that is sent to the programmer of the spyware.
+This type of malware spy on users, steal their passwords, steal credit card details, and other information, and send it to the programmer of the spyware.

 Ransomware is a type of malware that prevents or limits users from accessing their system, either by locking the system’s screen or by locking the users’ files unless a ransom is paid.